 Update: We have recently purchased Ambrosia, a Watkins 29 docked in Oriental NC.
 Our beloved Afternoon Delight has a new home and an enthusiastic new owner in western NC.
-We will be updating the website soon.
+We are in the process of updating the website.
 Our adventure continues.

 Documenting our weekend and summertime adventures on our boat Afternoon Delight.
 Exploring our little part of the earth.
 From sailing the Outer Banks of North Carolina to our favorite mountain getaway Lake Jocassee.
 Sailing isn't just for the wealthy and can be done on a budget.
 Throwing caution to the wind and just doing it.